-Smoking a Cigarette is a dark comedy monologue written in 2013.
+Smoking a Cigarette is a dark comedy monologue.
 It deals with a woman’s pain and frustration as she is forced to come to terms with her husband’s death and maintain composure during the funeral.
 Deep and (at times) uncomfortable, the character played by Lorea Uresberueta has left audiences crying and laughing.
 Lasting 35 minutes, this intense play is part of our concept of bringing live theatre directly into people’s homes.
 The effect is an intimate environment where the audience are free to ask questions at the end both about the show and the issues raised.

 The following is an excerpt from the show